 - Clients will specify the Path when mounting the share.

-- The Maproot and Mapall options are exclusive, meaning only one can be used–the GUI does not allow both.
+- The Maproot and Mapall options are exclusive, meaning only one can be used as the GUI does not allow both.
 The Mapall options supersede the Maproot options.
 To restrict only the root user’s permissions, set the Maproot option.
 To restrict permissions of all users, set the Mapall options.

 - Each volume or dataset is considered to be its own filesystem and NFS is not able to cross filesystem boundaries.

-- The network or host must be unique per share and per filesystem or directory.
+- The network must be unique per share and per filesystem or

 - The All directories option can only be used once per share per filesystem.